rharbird/microbit-challenges/docs/source/tutorials/radio.rst

 		    print(incoming)
 		sleep(500)

 If you print the incoming message, you will see that sometimes it contains the value ``None``.
 That is because sometimes the micro:bit checks for a message but nothing has arrived.
-We can ignore these non-events by checking whether inconing equals ``None`` and ignoring it if that is the case.
+We can ignore these non-events by checking whether ``incoming`` equals ``None`` and ignoring it if that is the case.

 Ideas for Projects with the Radio